Upper and Lower Namoi River

 | Upper and Lower Namoi River|| |

 Stage 2 recovering - Upper Namoi - de-escalated from Stage 4 critical to Stage 3 severe on 23 March 2020 and then to Stage 2 recovering on 1 May 2020.
 Returned to normal operations in mid-January 2021.

-Stage 3 severe water shortage - Lower Namoi - de-escalated from Stage 4 critical on 23 March 2020, and then from stage 3 severe to recovering in November 2020.
+Stage 2 recovering - Lower Namoi – de-escalated from Stage 4 critical on 23 March 2020, and then from stage 3 severe to recovering in November 2020.
 Returned to normal operations in mid-January 2021.